ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-11-29-break-my-own-heart.md

 <br/><br/><br/>

 For you, I'll break my own heart if I have to.
 Burn in a living hell,
-Drown in despair and lose myself within.
+Lose myself and drown in despair.
+Come reign all over and ruin me.
-And it'll still be worth the agony.
+And you'll still be worth all the agony.

 <footer>
   — Randell Tuazon